 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This urban fantasy is a hardcover edition was published by St. Martin's Press on October 30, 2012 and has 320 pages.

+A fresh copy of the page gives:

+I received this book for free from the library in exchange for an honest review.
+This does not affect my opinion of the book or the content of my review.

+This urban fantasy is a hardcover edition that was published by St. Martin's Press on October 30, 2012 and has 320 pages.